Adaptation using spatially distributed Gaussian Processes: Numerical analysis

 for some $\rho>0$.
-These weights are also continuous and data-driven and impose an exponential shrinkage, which depends on the distance from the subregion.
-We show below numerically, both on synthetic and real world data sets, that this new aggregation technique substantially improves the performance of the distributed GP procedure, especially when the scale hyper-parameter is selected in a data-driven way.
+These weights are also continuous and data-driven and impose an exponential shrinkage, which depends on the distance from the subregion. {Furthermore, we note, that by choosing $\rho=C\log n$ and considering the one dimensional, unit interval case $\mathcal{D}^{(k)}=I^{(k)}$, the proportion of the exponential weights for points in the $k$th region and away from it can be bounded by $e^{-\rho m^2(y-c_k)^2}/e^{-\rho m^2(x-c_k)^2}\leq n^{-C} $, for $x\in I^{(k)}$ and $y\in I^{(j)}$, with $|j-k|> 2$.
+Hence the contribution of the local posteriors built on data sets not in the neighbourhood of the $k$th interval is negligible for $x\in I^{(k)}$.
+This approach provides therefore a continuous aggregated posterior which at the same time better resembles the localization properties of the standard, glue together approach than the one proposed in \cite{ng:deisenroth:14}.} We show below numerically, both on synthetic and real world data sets, that this new aggregation technique substantially improves the performance of the distributed GP procedure, especially when the scale hyper-parameter is selected in a data-driven way.